COME JOIN US

 TSCA MEETS MONTHLY ON THE SECOND MONDAY OF THE MONTH.
-There is no association meeting during the months of August and December.
+There is are association meetings during the months of August and December.

 This scholarship program began in 1974.
 Each July, Torrance sends a maximum of eight students to Kashiwa for three weeks; in August, Kashiwa sends a group to Torrance.
 The students stay with host families and learn firsthand about the people, the culture, and the way of life.
 As youth embassadors, the students represent their Sister City Associations, their cities, and their countries in a program that fosters understanding of, and respect for, a different culture.